 In the meantime, industry experts are eager to see where New York falls on the often-contentious and confusing tip credit decision.
 It may be just one more element that makes running a profitable restaurant even more challenging than it already is.

 Interested in learning more about hospitality and food and beverage?
-Let Johnson & Wales' online Bachelor of Science — Restaurant, Food & Beverage Management program give you the skills and knowledge needed to take your career to the next level.
+Earn your bachelor's degree in culinary arts & food service management online.
 Learn more by completing the “Request Info” form on this page, calling 855-JWU-1881, or emailing: [email protected].